 The third line, yin, explains that sometimes honest, decent people invest for greedy motives.
 Although this is not the best condition, such deals have always existed in the course of human affairs.

-The fourth line, yin, shows one who offers sound advice to the government, and because it is well-thought out and well-presented, his/her advice is followed.
+The fourth line, yin, shows one who offers sound advice to the government, and because it is well-thought out and well-presented, their advice is followed.
 Such a person becomes a valuable citizen.

-The fifth line, yin, shows one of pure heart and mind who uses his/her life for the benefit of all people.
+The fifth line, yin, shows one of pure heart and mind who uses their life for the benefit of all people.
 Such a person is blessed by everyone.
-There will be good fortune.

 The sixth line, yang, shows the opposite, someone who cannot cooperate with anyone, who has no sense of justice or humanitarianism.
 Such a person is unfortunate.